mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 significant number are based further back to counter raids like those carried out in the Third Frontier War.
-Support vessels such as tankers are mainly deployed in the rearward bases along with a fair proportion of the sector fleet’s destroyer strength.
+Support vessels such as tankers are mainly deployed in the rearward bases along with a fair proportion of the sector fleet's destroyer strength.
 Light vessels such as escorts are largely deployed with the major battle squadrons.
 The remainder are dispersed throughout the sector for patrol and security work.
 In this capacity they back up